yayaJobs/metabase/docs/administration-guide/databases/mongodb.md

 - **Connect using `DNS SRV`**, which is the recommended method for newer Atlas clusters.
 - **Have you checked your cluster host whitelist?** When testing a connection but seeing failure, have you tried setting the IP whitelist to `0.0.0.0/0`?
 Whitelisting this address allows connections from any IP addresses.
 If you know the IP address(es) or CIDR block of clients, use that instead.
+- **Connect to the secondary server** When connecting to a cluster, always use the "?readPreference=secondary" argument in the connection string, this will allow Metabase to read from a secondary server instead of the primary, so all read operations don't consume resources from the primary server

+## Fingerprinting
+- If you just added new keys in a MongoDB document but Metabase does not reflect this change, it might be because Metabase hasn't seen this document for building its metadata.
+As MongoDB is a NoSQL database, documents in a single collection can vary enough so Metabase will not see all the variations of these to build the correct visualization of the tables.
+The solution for this issue is to include in the first document of the collection a sample document with all possible collection keys with null values to make Metabase recognize the correct schema of the entire collection.